lightest/diamond-webgl/README.md

 A common tool to evaluate the quality of the diamond cut is the Angular Spectrum Evaluation Tool (ASET) image evaluation.
 Such an image helps to check the way the diamond gives light back (cut proportions, symmetry etc.).

 ![ASET illustration](src/readme/ASET.png)
 *On the left, diamond in natural light.
-On the right, ASET vizualiation.
+On the right, ASET visualization.
 Image credits: www.diamondbuyingadvice.com*

 ASET images can either be taken with in with an ASET scope, or be computed.
 Here is how it is built: